Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 14
+## Century 14 -> 15

-> _The password for Century15 is the number of times the word “polo” appears within the file on the desktop._
+> The password for Century15 is the number of times the word “polo” appears within the file on the desktop.

 We can obtain the required string using the **Select-String** cmdlet and then we can pipe it with **Measure-Object**